The Current Ratio

 A current ratio below one is indicative of one’s inability to pay off the current time financial obligations with their belongings.
 If a company four basic financial ratios are’s cash ratio is bigger than 1, the enterprise has the power to cowl all short-time period debt and nonetheless have money remaining.

 What’s a good liquidity ratio?

 A good liquidity ratio is anything greater than 1.
 It indicates that the company is in good financial health and is less likely to face financial hardships.
 The higher ratio, the higher is the safety margin that the business possesses to meet its current liabilities.

-Meeting the necessities of this regulation has increased the workload of auditing companies.
-This section also requires that exterior auditors attest to administration’s report on inside controls.
+Meeting the necessities of this regulation has increased the workload of auditing corporations.
+This section additionally requires that outdoors auditors attest to management’s report on inside controls.

 What Are The Types Of Liquidity Ratios?

 What does PE ratio tell you?